 As a school that prioritizes community, The Hun School expects students to support each other in making positive and healthy choices.
 If a student fears that a peer is under the influence of drugs or alcohol and is concerned for that student's safety, he or she may report his or her peer through the Health and Wellness Intervention guidelines.
-Students under the influence may voluntarily and proactively self-report under the wellness intervention program as well if they are concerned about their health and well-being.
+Students under the influence may voluntarily and proactively self-report under the wellness intervention program as well if they are concerned about their health and well-being on or off-campus.
 It is important to note that the wellness intervention policy only applies when assistance is sought voluntarily but not after an offense has been uncovered or while the student is already in the process of a disciplinary proceeding.
 Students who provide or sell drugs to other students are ineligible to seek wellness intervention.
 Students in the Health and Wellness program following wellness intervention would be under the authority of the discipline process if they violate or fail to meet the terms of the wellness remediation.
-All matters in cases of wellness intervention are subject to the discretion of the headmaster.
+Students in the Health and Wellness Intervention Policy process would be subject to school disciplinary action for any use of illegal substances on or off campus.
+All matters in cases of wellness intervention are subject to the discretion of the head of school.